CivicActions/ssp-toolkit/docs/ssp.md

 ### AR-5: PRIVACY AWARENESS AND TRAINING

-> "The organization:
->      a.
-Develops, implements, and updates a comprehensive training and awareness
-> strategy aimed at
->           ensuring that personnel understand privacy responsibilities and procedures;
->      b.
-Administers basic privacy training [Assignment: organization-defined
-> frequency, at least
->           annually] and targeted, role-based privacy training for personnel having
-> responsibility for
->           personally identifiable information (PII) or for activities that involve
-> PII [Assignment:
->           organization-defined frequency, at least annually]; and
->      c.
-Ensures that personnel certify (manually or electronically) acceptance
-> of responsibilities for
->           privacy requirements [Assignment: organization-defined frequency, at
-> least annually]."

 ##### Privacy

 LINCS does not collect or maintain PII and therefore does not directly address this